Estimating neural connection strengths from firing intervals: Numerical experiments

 When using Morozov's discrepancy principle, the stopping criterion is only dependent on the noise added to $\bb$, and the aforementioned discretization error occurring in $\AA$ is not taken into account.
-Thus, we suspect that for $nl=1\%$ or $nl=5\%$, the error in $\AA$ dominates the noise added to $\bb$ such that the stopping criterion in \eqref{eq:Dsicrep_b} is not adequate to determine a reasonable $\kappa$.
+Thus, we suspect that for $nl=1\%$, the error in $\AA$ dominates the noise added to $\bb$ such that the stopping criterion in \eqref{eq:Dsicrep_b} is not adequate to determine a reasonable $\kappa$.
 By reducing the time step used in the Euler method from $1/500$ to $1/5000$, the relative error between $\WW$ and $\WW^{\kappa}_{\text{inv}}$ measured in the Frobenius norm was reduced from $4.834$ to $0.658$ for $nl=5\%$.
 This supports the validity of our suspicion.

-Next we consider the case where noise is added to the firing intervals.
-In Figure \ref{fig:nx20_noisefire_symmetric} we see the results when we consider a network with $n=20$ neurons.
+Next, we consider the case where noise is added to the firing intervals.
+In figures \ref{fig:nx20_noisefire_symmetric} and \ref{fig:nx100_noisefire_symmetric} we see the results when we consider networks with $n=20$ and $n=100$ neurons, respectively.
 As expected, increased noise will result in less accurate results.
-Furthermore, in Figure \ref{fig:nx100_noisefire_symmetric} the results for the experiment with $n=100$ neurons is presented.
-From the figure we observe that when we increase the amount of noise the magnitude of the inverse solution becomes closer to the magnitude of the true connectivity.
-However, the location of the solution becomes less precise.
-This may be due to the fact that increased regularization results in smoother inverse solutions.

 In Table \ref{tab:sym} we present the relative error measured in the Frobenius norm for the reconstruction of the symmetric connectivity.
 For $n=20$ we observe that the relative error increases as the noise level increases for both the case where the noise is added to $\bb$ and the case where noise is added to the firing intervals.
-Note that for $n=100$ neurons and the $1\%$ and $5\%$ noise levels the regularization parameter is obtained by minimizing the Frobenius norm.
-Thus, these relative errors are unrealistically small and we cannot compare them to the other cases.
+Note that for $n=100$ neurons and the $1\%$ noise level the regularization parameter is obtained by minimizing the Frobenius norm.
+Thus, this relative error is unrealistically small, and we cannot compare it to the other cases.